infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 }
 ```

-Lastly we bypass `@datx/core/disable-mobx` related import warning by adding its non ECMAScript module dependency to a whitelist:
+Lastly, we bypass `@datx/core/disable-mobx` related import warning by adding its non ECMAScript module dependency to a whitelist:

 ```ts
 // angular.json